sky-uk/osprey/README.md

 ## Dependency management

-Dependencies are managed with [go modules](https://github.com/golang/go/wiki/Modules).
+Dependencies are managed with [Go modules](https://github.com/golang/go/wiki/Modules).
 Run `go mod download` to download all dependencies.

-Make sure any kubernetes dependencies are compatible with the `kubernetes-1.8.5`
+Make sure any Kubernetes dependencies are compatible with the `kubernetes-1.8.5`

 # Releasing

-Tag the commit in master using an annotated tag and push it to release it.
+Tag the commit in `master` using an annotated tag and push it to release it.
 Only maintainers can do this.

 Osprey gets released to: